AishwaryGathe/AI-Lab-Practicals/README.md

 ![](https://images.squarespace-cdn.com/content/v1/60479868292a5d29e69ac6b9/d2f479f8-2005-43ae-bb36-e90333fa8f19/Future_of_Artificial_Intelligence.gif?format=1000w)

-# why we should learn AI
+# Why we should learn AI

 There are several reasons why we should learn AI: